You are here

 About the webinar

-This webinar will examine how and why we can address human trafficking and modern day slavery in our lessons with dignity, respect and with relevance.
+This webinar examines how and why we can address human trafficking and modern day slavery in our lessons with dignity, respect and with relevance.

-The session will begin with a brief overview of slavery and human trafficking today, drawing upon academic anti-slavery research, and personal narratives of survivors.
+The session begins with a brief overview of slavery and human trafficking today, drawing upon academic anti-slavery research, and personal narratives of survivors.

 To conclude we’ll examine how the student autonomous learning resources facilitate inspirational, collaborative projects beyond the class.

 About the speaker